Alexisbol/ada-template-website/README.md

 ### Dataset presentation

 We first want to have a quick overview of the dataset, what it contains exactly and its structure.
 The Stock Market Dataset from kaggle, contains historical daily prices of Nasdaq-traded stocks and ETFs.
-For a given stock, we have the opening price, higest daily price, lowest daily price, closing price, volume of exchanges of the stock and the adjusted closing price.
-We also have, acces to the sector of each stock's corresponding company, its Nasdaq ticker name and actual name.
+For a given stock, we have the opening price, highest daily price, lowest daily price, closing price, volume of exchanges of the stock and the adjusted closing price.
+We also have, access to the sector of each stock's corresponding company, its Nasdaq ticker name and actual name.
 For a more visual overview and global exploration, the following tree map displays the thirty five most valuable stocks of each sector, where the value is given in avaerage dollar volume (the average value of the total daily exchanged dollars).

 <div id="treemap" style="width:100%; height:600px;"></div>